Becoming an MPD Collegiate Intern

 To be considered for The Collegiate Internship Program, applicants must:

-- Must be at least 18 years of age at time of application, or 16 years old with parental permission.
+- Must be at least 18 years of age at time of application.

 - Be willing to serve as a volunteer (unpaid) member of the Department.

 - Be currently enrolled in an accredited college or university having earned at least 24 credits.

 - Have at least a 3.0 GPA.

 - Be able to pass a background check.

 - Be fully vaccinated against COVID 19 (to include a booster when eligible)